st10437348/st10437348_prog6212_Part2/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio 2022.
 3. Ensure that the .NET 9.0 SDK is installed.
 4. Check that appsettings.json contains a valid 32-byte AES key under "Security:EncryptionKeyBase64".
 5. Build the project to restore all dependencies.
 6. Run the application.

-7. Open the web browser and go to https://localhost:xxxx.